Bodera/quickCourse_BusinessInteligence/skillsNetwork/Data_Warehouses/Practice/Grouping_Sets_In_Sql.md

 (5 rows)
 ```

-Fairly easy huh?
+Fairly easy, huh?
 But if we pay attention to the result, because we added a new grouping set to our query (the `isnew` column), we now duplicate the sales person name in some rows, and also if we wanted to know the total sales amount in the `DNsales` materialized view, a new query is still required.

 So here we will demonstrate the result we want to achieve in two ways, an ugly (because it's difficult to read and has less performance) and a pretty one (because it's more readable and performative).